 Web Application Security

-PortSwigger/mcp-server (536 stars, Kotlin, official) is the highest-credibility security MCP server in the entire ecosystem.
+PortSwigger/mcp-server (706 stars, +32% since March, Kotlin, official) is the highest-credibility security MCP server in the entire ecosystem.
 Runs as a Burp Suite extension — HTTP request/response handling, vulnerability testing, traffic analysis, and Burp configuration.
 Tools toggled via the Burp UI.
 Runs on localhost:9876 with a stdio proxy for Claude Desktop compatibility.
+Recent additions include CI workflow for automated testing and proxy end-to-end tests.
 The official vendor backing means this will be maintained as long as Burp Suite exists.
 If your security team already uses Burp, this integration turns your AI agent into an intelligent testing assistant that can craft requests, analyze responses, and identify vulnerabilities within Burp’s established workflow.

 LisBerndt/zap-mcp-server (5 stars, Python) connects AI agents to OWASP ZAP — active scanning, passive scanning, AJAX spider, traditional spider, and session management.
 Configurable scan policies and evidence collection.
 ZAP is free and open source, making this the most accessible web security scanner integration.
 Low adoption but functional.